 The next section contains the NEC part numbers and illustrated parts breakdown (IPB) figure for the NEC Versa.
-The following figure shows the system exploded view diagram, or IPB.
-Table 4-3 lists field-replaceable parts and corresponding part numbers.
+It shows the system exploded view diagram, or IPB.
+Table 4-2 lists field-replaceable parts and corresponding part numbers.

 Review the entire exploded diagram to see how each part is connected or assembled.
 Try to sub-divide the entire diagram paying particular attention to the LCD Assembly, Top Unit Cover Assembly, and the Base Unit Assembly.